IBM/car-auction-network-fabric-node-sdk/README.md

 > Then, when you go to click on the action i.e. the three-dot button, there will be an option that says `update`.
 Choose that one and then keep the same defaults (the simple policy) as shown before.
 And that's it!

-Hope you learned something, and if you find anything missing, please open an issue on this repo! :)
+Hope you learned something, and if you find anything missing, encounter a nasty bug, error, etc. please open an issue on this repo above⤴⤴⤴⤴⤴! :)

-If there are any problems, bugs, errors etc. please open up an issue above ⤴⤴⤴⤴⤴!
-Thanks!